trant44atwit/CloudLab1andMoreTT/Lab8/README.md

 - Accepts SMTP connections on port `1587`
 - Simulates outbound email delivery for development and testing
 - Emails sent using Python’s built-in `smtplib` library
+- Set up locally to allow for email sending on the same WiFi without running into Spam filters
+- Cannot be used to send emails outside of local WiFi

 ## How to Run the Project